-Beginning in November 2020, a team of landscape architects, urban designers, planners and engineers will develop a concept plan and engage the community in the planning process.
+A team of landscape architects, urban designers, planners and engineers in developing a concept plan and engaging the community in the planning process.
 The plan will identify roadway and sidewalk changes to establish a district identity, prioritize safety for people walking, biking and taking transit, and support the growing residential and business community.
 Possible changes could involve wider sidewalks, bike lanes, pedestrian crossing treatments, traffic signal modifications, landscaping, and public art.
-In fall 2021, we expect to present the plan and an implementation strategy to City Council for adoption.
+In 2022, we expect to present the plan and an implementation strategy to City Council for adoption.
 Design and construction of the changes would happen after plan adoption and once funding is secured.

 Key tasks include:

 Project Initiation: Assemble project committees, identify key stakeholders, and finalize the community engagement plan.

 Inventory and Analysis: Review relevant City policies and plans, inventory existing roadway conditions, and analyze the corridor to identify project opportunities and constraints.